danstn/puntvim/README.md

 ### OS X

 Make sure you have `boot2docker` to be able to run this container.
 For auto loading export docker env variables in your shell rc file.
 Run `boot2docker up` to start a VM for Docker (each per shell session).

 ## Getting the container

 You can pull from Docker Hub

     docker pull dzotokan/vim

 ..or build locally

-    docker build -t <container_name> .
+    ./docker/build.sh

 ## Running the container

 Note: this is work in progress and far from being robust yet.

-To run Vim off the docker container use `vim-container.sh`.
-Could be aliased to `vim` or `vimc` (Vim in container).
+To run Vim off the docker container use `run-container.sh`.
+Could be aliased to `vim` or `vimc` (Vim in container; i.e.

-    ./vim-container.sh

-..or using a basic configuration (recommended):

-    ./vim-container.sh -u ~/.vim/vimrc-basic
+`alias vimc="~/.vim/docker/run-container.sh"`).

+    ./docker/run-container.sh

 It will mount $HOME and change the working directory to the current one. `--rm` is put to shut down the container when Vim quits, so you don't have to stop the container.
-See `Dockerfile` for details & progress.
+See `Dockerfile` for details.